ryanlane/genrep/duty_of_engagement.md

-# 🤝 The Duty of Engagement — Deep Dive
+# 🤝 The Duty of Engagement

 ## 🧭 1. **Constitutional & Cultural Principle**